comp523-trauma-ready/trauma-ready/README.md

 The administrator portal is found at (https://statt-portal.herokuapp.com).
 It allows for administrators to access the information stored in the database that the application uses and make alterations as necessary.
 Administrators will need proper authentication to gain access to this information.

 ### Authentication
 In order to access the deeper portions of the portal, Administrators must provided an approved login and password.
+They must also provide an approved login and password to be able to make new objects, update existing objects, or delete existing objects.

 ### Dashboard
 After logging into the web portal, administrators are presented with a dashboard.
 This dashboard provides links to the different collections in the database.
 These collections are: [Hospitals](https://statt-portal.herokuapp.com/hospital), [RACs](https://statt-portal.herokuapp.com/rac), [Activations](https://statt-portal.herokuapp.com/activations), and [Traumas](https://statt-portal.herokuapp.com/trauma).